GodotSteam/GodotSteam/README.md

 View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

-This master build will eventually be replaced with Godot Steam for Godot 3 once that version hits release.
+**THIS VERSION IS NOT COMPATIBLE WITH GODOT 3.
+There is a separate experimental branch for Godot 3.** This master branch will eventually be replaced with Godot Steam for Godot 3 once that version hits release.
 This version will be pushed to a Godot 2 branch at that point.

 Documentation
 ----------